Skip to content

 The motif symbolizes unity, infinity, and balance — recurring elements in Seljuk architecture and ceramic tiles.

-I used this pattern to bridge ancient Anatolian geometry and modern 3D printing on fabric.
+This pattern was used to bridge ancient Anatolian geometry and modern computational fabrication.

 Fig. 1 — Research board: Seljuk geometric motifs and tile patterns.